What Is Classical Conditioning in Dog Training?

 Classical conditioning in dog training builds emotional associations.
 Operant conditioning, on the other hand, shapes behavior through consequences.

-👉 If you’re unsure which method your dog needs, read our Positive Reinforcement guide for a clear breakdown »
+👉 If you’re unsure which method your dog needs, explore our comprehensive positive reinforcement training guide for a clear breakdown of when and how to use each approach.

 Here’s the breakdown — no psych degree required.